Altreus/fuel-widgets/README.md

 Widgets defined thus will be put into a view, which will itself be put into the `content` part of your template.

-If your template requires or supports multiple areas of content you can also make this a 2D array, and have `$this->widgets` be an associative array whose keys will become the variables in your template.
+If your template requires or supports multiple areas of content you can also make this an associative array whose keys will become the variables in your template.
 Thus adding to `$this->widgets` is equivalent to adding to `$this->widgets['content']`.

 Widgets will be output in the order they are added.